Contact for Getting a law library card

 What you need for Getting a law library card

-To borrow materials from the Mass.
-Trial Court Law Libraries, or to use our online databases, you will need a Trial Court Law Libraries library card.
+To borrow materials from the Trial Court Law Libraries, or to use our online databases, you will need a Trial Court Law Libraries library card.
 Library cards are free!
-One card will work at all fifteen law libraries, but it is not the same as your local public library card.
-There are three ways to get a card:
+One card will work at all 15 law libraries, but it’s not the same as your local public library card.

 If you are a court employee with a .jud email address, please use our simple online form to get a library card.
 Otherwise, follow the directions below to get a library card in person.

 How to get Getting a law library card

-You must visit a law library in person to apply for your card.
+You must visit one of the 15 law libraries in person to apply for your card.
 Find your nearest law library.
 Bring 1 form of photo identification with a current home address with you.